 There are an estimated 93 million children with disabilities in the world and these children represent one of the most marginalised groups on the planet.
 Children with disabilities must frequently overcome prejudice, stigma and institutional barriers to education and services, as well as their own physical or mental challenges.

 BCT is committed to mobilising a Christian response to children living with disability.
 We are proud to partner with the extraordinary Wukwashi wa Nzambi, who are a force for transformation in Zambia.
-Wukwashi supports children with disabilities and their families – seeing dramatic changes in their conditions – and advocates for the rights of disabled children within churches and wider society.
+Wukwashi supports children with disabilities and their families – seeing dramatic changes in their conditions – and advocates for the rights of disabled children within churches, through denominational networks and using local media.

 ‘Transform Disability’ is available through the Resources area of this website.